RavikumarVadai/Prediction-of-bad-brake-pads/README.md

 3 Objective

 The objective behind this research project was to ﬁnd a simple and reliable method for detecting damage in brake lining.

+4 Methodology

+The experimental process developed for this research consisted of three main stages.
+The ﬁrst stage involved tapping the brake liner with an hammer and recording the acoustic sound signals captured by a microphone.
+The second stage consisted of taking the time based tap signals and reduce noise from it.
+Since the tapping is done in shop ﬂoor a lot of noise due to machines also records along with the tapping signal.
+The third stage is to employ signal processing technique on the reﬁned signal.
+The objective of the signal processing stage is to identify characteristic patterns of each of the acoustic signals which describes the integrity of the structure.
+From this stage we were able to distinguish between good and brake liner by analyzing impact acoustic frequency spectrum.